mjo22/cryojax/README.md

 instrument = cs.Instrument(optics, dose, detector)
 ```

-Here, the `GaussianDetector` is simply modeled by gaussian white noise.
+Here, the `PoissonDetector` counts electron events at a given `ElectronDose`, and the `IdealDQE` is the ideal detective quantum efficiency (DQE) for a counting detector.
 The `CTF` has all parameters used in CTFFIND4, which take their default values if not
 explicitly configured here.
 Finally, we can instantiate the `ImagePipeline` and simulate an image.

 ```python